yik3z/Watchy-CAD/CAD/Cases/SlimV3/Readme.md

 # Version 3 of Slim Case

-This version is for a watchy with the strap loops removed.
+This version is for a watchy with the PCB strap loops removed.
 For a smaller footprint